 The Plwmp Tart, Penbryn Beach, is worth visiting for the name alone.
 It’s a superb place for a light lunch and cakey treats, a few minutes’ walk from the National Trust beach at Penbryn.
 They also do occasional themed nights, such as pizza-and-pud.

-On the hills above Tresaith – a beach notable for the waterfall that tumbles down onto it – Plas y Wern is a collection of cottages and caravans set in wildflower meadows.
-Food comes from the wood-fired oven, and their In the Welsh Wind Distillery makes rather fabulous gin in a small copper still.
+On the hills above Tresaith, a beach notable for the waterfall that tumbles down onto it, In the Welsh Wind Distillery makes rather fabulous gin in a small copper still.
 The best bit is that visitors can make their own gin, to their personal tastes, using locally foraged botanicals.

 The Fforest family are the source of many good things in Cardigan.
 Fforest Farm is a magical 200 acres of loveliness between the Teifi Marshes and Teifi Gorge, where seasonal ‘gatherings’ offer a unique kind of family holiday.
 In Cardigan itself, their Pizzatipi offers wood-fired pizza, bar and music right on the riverside.